Pougliche/mini_jeu_POO/README.md

 Hello there and welcome to the future of videogame.
+Don't forget your "colorize" gem to launch the programs.

-In this repository, you will find everything you need enter the new generation of gaming programmes.
+In this repository, you will find everything you need enter the new generation of gaming programs.

 App.rb ->